Revisiting Q-ball Interactions with Matters: Introduction

 Interactions of Q-ball DM with matter are crucial keys for discovering signals from the Q-ball at experiments and observations.
 There are several studies about the Q-ball interaction: decay into ordinary matter~\cite{Cohen:1986ct,Kawasaki:2012gk,Kawasaki:2019ywz,Kasuya:2024ldq} and absorption of baryons~\cite{Kusenko:1997it}.
-In particular, scattering with nucleons is important for direct detection searches for Q-ball DM.
-It was conjectured in Ref.~\cite{Kusenko:1997vp} that the Q-ball absorbs nucleons during the scattering.
-There, a scalar field gets its field value inside the Q-ball, and its value gradually decreases towards the outer of the Q-ball.
-The scalar field gets a relatively small field value near the boundary of the Q-ball, where the quark mass from the field value can be smaller than the quantum chromodynamics (QCD) dynamical scale and the color symmetry is broken by the field value.
-Then, the nucleons incident on the Q-ball are dissociated into quarks on the layer, and the energy of nucleons can be released by emitting pions~\cite{Kusenko:1997vp,Super-Kamiokande:2006sdq}.
-Through the annihilation process of the incident quark into the scalars inside the Q-ball, nucleons are absorbed on the Q-ball.
-Meanwhile, the scattering of Q-ball with the ordinary matter has been considered from the quantum-mechanical perspective in Refs.~\cite{Cohen:1986ct,Multamaki:1999an,Kusenko:2004yw}.
-In Ref.~\cite{Kusenko:2004yw}, the Q-ball is considered as the static background, and we find that quarks incident on the Q-ball are reflected as anti-quarks with a probability of order unity.
+In particular, scattering with a nucleon is important for direct detection searches for Q-ball DM.
+It was conjectured in Ref.~\cite{Kusenko:1997vp} that the Q-ball absorbs the nucleon during the scattering.
+The point is that a scalar field gets its field value inside the Q-ball, and its value gradually decreases with the distance from the Q-ball center.
+The scalar field has a relatively small field value near the boundary of the Q-ball, where the quark mass from the field value can be smaller than the quantum chromodynamics (QCD) dynamical scale, while the color symmetry is broken by the field value.
+Then, the nucleon incident on the Q-ball is dissociated into quarks on the layer, and the energy of nucleons can be released by emitting pions~\cite{Kusenko:1997vp,Super-Kamiokande:2006sdq}.
+Through the annihilation process of the incident quark into the scalars inside the Q-ball, nucleons are absorbed on the Q-ball (leaving one quark left).
+Meanwhile, the scattering of a Q-ball with an ordinary matter has been considered from the quantum-mechanical perspective in Refs.~\cite{Cohen:1986ct,Multamaki:1999an,Kusenko:2004yw}. \footnote{ The scattering of Q-ball with its own scalar particles has also been considered in Refs.~\cite{Smolyakov:2017axd,Smolyakov:2019cld,Ciurla:2024ksm,Azatov:2024npx}. } In Ref.~\cite{Kusenko:2004yw}, the Q-ball is considered as the static background, and we find that quarks incident on the Q-ball are reflected as anti-quarks with a probability of order unity.
 It leads to quick energy release through annihilation of the reflected anti-quarks with the surrounded materials.
 However, after the nucleon (quark)--Q-ball scattering, the squarks should be added in the Q-ball in accordance with the baryon number conservation, and it costs the energy of squarks in the Q-ball, which we refer to as the chemical potential $\omega$.
 When the scattering process cannot pay the energy cost, the nucleon (quark) cannot be reflected as the anti-nucleon (anti-quark).
 In addition, once a proton is reflected as an anti-proton, the Q-ball obtains the electromagnetic charge.
-In the literature, it has not been taken into account to pay the energy cost and to charge up due to scattering with nucleons.
+In the literature, the energy cost and charge up have not been taken into account.
 In this study, we revisit the scattering process of quarks with the Q-ball with incorporating these effects.
 We focus on the Q-ball with the $udd$ flat direction, which carries only the baryon number.